VladPrytula/funcan_rl/Syllabus.md

 ```

 **Content:**
-- Theory recaps before each lab (bridge to Dubois's proofs)
+- Theory recaps before each lab (bridge to Math's proofs)
 - Complete, runnable code with explanations
 - Time-calibrated tasks (each with explicit duration)
 - Exercises testing understanding